What Is Ethos? An In-Depth Look at the User-Centric Cryptocurrency

 The Smart Key solution uses commonalities between the various key algorithms in use today.
 This root of your various individual keys becomes your smart key.
 The chances of someone else having the same smart key as you are tiny.
 Ethos claims they could create 10 billion unique Smart Keys for every atom on planet Earth.

-Intuitive, Mobile-first Design
+Intuitive, Mobile-First Design

 Ethos is also designed to be mobile-first.
 This fits well with what we know about consumer behavior.
 People are increasingly using their phones over computers.
-The Ethos dashboard will make it easy to manage and monitor coins on the go.
+The dashboard will make it easy to manage and monitor coins on the go.
 You can also send the ETHOS coin to any phone number, email, or Ethos ID.